-- It is noted that construction traffic will not be using Duntaylor Avenue but via a new vehicular access road which will enter the wider site from the A827 Kenmore Road to the north and which has recently been approved under a separate application (16/01592/FLL).
-This access road will ultimately form the permanent main road within the site and connect with Duntaylor Avenue. - On completion, this phase will be accessible via Duntaylor Avenue.
-This is consistent with the LDP and In Principle permission requirement that access is primarily taken from Kenmore Road with a secondary access from Duntaylor Avenue. - The long term intention is for the IPM approved site to connect with Duntaylor Avenue, and there will be a time when access is required, in particular for connection of the services and the road. - 77 However, given that the access for construction traffic is subject of a separate planning permission there is still a need to retain the condition from the 'In Principle' permission to prevent access for construction traffic (in particular HGV) from Duntaylor Avenue. - Following some initial concern by Transport Planning regarding compliance with Designing Streets and the National Roads Development Guide the applicant has submitted revised drawings that improves car and cycle parking provision within the site and will ensure that the site is accessible by sustainable transport modes. - The site offers an acceptable level of permeability and connectivity to the existing road network which is in line with the requirements of Designing Streets and the National Roads Development Guide.
+- The applicant is the same applicant as for Phase 1 and is fully aware that construction traffic will not be using Duntaylor Avenue but via the new vehicular access road which enters the wider site from the A827 Kenmore Road to the north.
+This access was granted planning consent under a separate application (16/01592/FLL).
+This access road will ultimately form the permanent main road within the site and connect with Duntaylor Avenue. - On completion of Phase 1, Phase 2 will be accessible to residents via Duntaylor Avenue.
+This is consistent with the LDP and in principle permission requirement that access is primarily taken from Kenmore Road with a secondary access from Duntaylor Avenue. - The long term intention is for the IPM approved site to connect with Duntaylor Avenue, and there will be a time when access is required, in particular for connection of the services and the road. - However, given that the access for construction traffic is subject of a separate planning permission there is still a need to retain the condition from the 'In Principle' permission to prevent access for construction traffic (in particular HGV's) from Duntaylor Avenue. - The site offers an acceptable level of permeability and connectivity to the existing road network which is in line with the requirements of Designing Streets and the National Roads Development Guide.